Pacing and Clinical Electrophysiology

 EP Rounds / Device Rounds

-Follow the Case Reports format and begin by presenting the clinical problem and pertinent information to guide the reader to a solution.
-It is intended to be a 'puzzle' for the reader.
+These submissions are intended to be a 'puzzle' for the reader.
+Begin by presenting the clinical problem, key figure and pertinent information and ask the reader your question(s).
+Next, guide the reader to a solution and reveal your teaching points in the commentaries.
 Clearly label the manuscript “EP Rounds” or “Device Rounds” upon submission.
 No abstract necessary.
 Please restrict to no more than 6 typewritten pages (all included) and three illustrations.

 Disclose all commercial affiliations/financial aid.